·Updated

 TO authenticated

--- API key access policy for SELECT operations
+-- API key SELECT

 CREATE POLICY "API keys can read documents with proper scope"